TrellixVulnTeam/satelliteTracker_1JNC/readme.txt

 recalculate orbital data again 12 hours later using the data it already has from space-track.org.

-I have some additional UI features planned, such as adding a graphic of a satellite at a given satellite's real-time position, as well as the ability to hover over a satellite path and have a tag pop up, showing the time that the spacecraft will pass through that point.
+I have some additional UI features planned, such as the ability to hover over a satellite path and have a tag pop up, showing the time that the spacecraft will pass through that point.